 Nobody wants to be addicted to a harmful substance.
-Drug and alcohol abuse are not only detrimental to your physical health but also for your mental health.
+Drug and alcohol abuse is not only detrimental to your physical health but also for your mental health.
 Unfortunately, so many individuals that suffer from addiction relapse after their first few attempts at quitting, because the temptations and urges are too powerful to overcome fully.
-Failing at your first, second, or third attempt to quit is not indicative of your strength or courage, if you are willing to keep trying.
+Failing at your first, second, or third attempt to quit is not indicative of your strength or courage if you are willing to keep trying.
 Here are some tips to help you stay on the right path and eventually reach your end goal of liberation.

 Educate Yourself on How Substance Abuse Occurs